GetStream/layer-migration/readme.md

 -   Easy setup of React demo app for browsing your data...
 -   Go based generic endpoint run by Stream so you don't need your own webhook

-## Step 1 - Layer Chat Data Export, Creating an Export
+## Step 1 - Layer Chat Data Export / Creating an Export

 Install the layer-migrate tool